 - use the astrolabe to tell time at night.
 Do you like a nocturnal or astrolabe better?

 Using your astrolabe is a bit intimidating initially.
-We will be providing a step by step tutorial soon.
+Use the tutorial to follow step-by-step instructions.

 8. Measuring - Astronomical Quadrant or Sector: